makabongwe47/alx-system_engineering-develops/0x01-shell_permissions/README.md

-Play the StarWars IV in the terminal
+change the owner of the file to the user